bayganik/mmGame-Engine-Raylib-ECS/README.md

 A Game Engine using Raylib as the core, Entitas lite as the ECS engine.
-The combination works !!

 The engine and a sample Menu + few other scenes with sprites, animated sprites, compound sprites + simple card game,

+Update Jan 7, 2021

+Added a solitaire game as card example.
+Changed Entitas-lite to have more fields.
+Updated a few components in the mmGame engine.

 https://github.com/ChrisDill/Raylib-cs         (use NuGet package, much easier)